10 Things to Keep in Mind When Shopping for a Discount Furnace

 Correct furnace BTU sizing is critical when you want good efficiency.
 An undersized unit will struggle to heat your space, whereas an oversized one will end up cycling too frequently and waste energy.

-When you’re looking at this Discount HVAC Buying Guide, remember that proper sizing should always come before price.
+When you're looking at this Discount HVAC Buying Guide, remember that proper sizing should always come before price.
 You need to have the right fit to get the most for your money.
-Think about the specifics for your property and act accordingly.
-For example, a typical home may require anywhere from 40,000 to 100,000 BTUs depending on square footage and insulation.
+Think about the specifics for your property and act accordingly — and don't overlook HVAC Warranties for Surplus Buyers, as coverage terms can vary significantly in the discount market.

 Why Does Furnace Size Matter More Than Price?

-An improperly sized furnace leads to increased wear, which ends up shortening your systems lifespan.
-You want to make your investment count for the long-term.
+An improperly sized furnace leads to increased wear, which ends up shortening your system’s lifespan.
+You want to make your investment count for the long term.
 Paying less upfront may not matter much if you’re going to have higher utility bills month to month, not to mention there’s the risk of dealing with an early replacement.

 3. What Efficiency Rating Should You Look For in a Discount Furnace?